 When carrying out new operations on the frame of this image, it is no longer necessary to press the key.

-– Hold down the SHIFT key (Windows and Mac) to modify the frame while preserving these new proportions
+– Hold down the SHIFT key (Windows and Mac) to modify the frame by constraining it in these new proportions

 By default PhotoLab overlays a 3:2 grid for cropping according to the rule of thirds.